Intervue/Data-structures-algorithms-for-interviews/README.md

 - If you dont want a function to return a value of something, just send that value to the address of the variable by passing the address of variable as argument and accessing it has **
 - maintain hash table of addresses of the different nodes (first node has this address and so on) to access the value later without traversing
 - maintain multiple pointers.
 The pointers can be moved at different speeds as per requirements.
+- sometimes linked list while designed can have flags to make an algo possible
+- If linked list has a loop, and two pointers are taken one moving at double the speed of other, they will meet at some point inside the loop.
+The distance from the start of the list to the first node where the loop starts is equal to the distance from where they meet to the first node.

 # General hash functions
 - take mod with number of elements present